nachokhan/pstruc/README.md

-# Project Name

-📂 Directory Structure Generator
+# 📂 Project Structure Generator

 ## Overview

-A command-line tool for generating directory structures in different formats.
+A library and command-line tool for getting directory structures in different formats.
 This tool allows you to inspect a directory and create a structured representation of its contents in JSON, YAML, or plain text.
 You can also pretty-print the structure with colorful output.

 ## Features